 This will be supported in Altinn 3.
 See Github issue 1258

 Altinn Studio Apps will retrieve roles from Altinn II Administration.
 This will later could be expanded to other sources for roles.

-Scopes is always used together with the authorization rules.
+Scopes are always used together with the authorization rules for the specific app.